-Music, always, accompanies him ranging from Bill Evans and Miles Davis to Malcolm Arnold Shostakovich and Tom Lehrer, and if that’s not enough he confesses to being a fan of Radio 3 and a pipe smoker!
+Music, always, accompanied him ranging from Bill Evans and Miles Davis to Malcolm Arnold Shostakovich and Tom Lehrer, and if that’s not enough he confessed to being a fan of Radio 3 and a pipe smoker!

-......now a full time creative artist, Richard sculpts, paints and produces eclectic themed works in various styles.
+......later Richard became a creative artist, using sculptures and paints to produce eclectic themed works in various styles.

 Alan Jacobs is a professional photographer specialising in nature photography.
 These idyllic images of landscapes and seascapes are pleasing to the eye and evoke the sometimes haunting beauty of Dartmoor, Devon and Cornwall.
 Alan Jacobs’ ability is in portraying the beauty and colour of nature.

 Based in a tranquil village near Dartmoor, Alan’s portfolio includes landscapes and seascapes of the Devon and Cornish countryside as well as Natural Abstract images.

 Over the years Alan has built a portfolio of critically acclaimed pictures of the South West coast and countryside.